cloudtoid/interprocess/README.md

 In-process microbenchmarks, not latency between applications.
 Rust uses one million operations per sample, four warmups, eight measured samples, a 1 MiB queue, and reused receive storage; allocations were not separately instrumented.
 The language harnesses differ, so these are not a controlled language comparison.
 Rust numbers exclude binding overhead for C, Python, Node.js, and Go.
 Concurrent rows show amortized time per message, including worker startup and completion; their allocations were not measured.
 Send-only drains outside the timed batch.
 [BenchmarkDotNet][BenchmarkOrg]: two launches, eight measured iterations, 20 warmups (200 for send-only; three for concurrent delivery).

-[Benchmark source and reports](docs/benchmarks/2026-09-13/).
+[.NET benchmark source](src/dotnet/Interprocess.Benchmark/).
 Run the Mac suites from the repository root:

 ```sh
 cargo run --release --locked -p cloudtoid-interprocess --example benchmark